T-omato/Web-Scraping-and-Scientific-News/README.md

 **Biotechnology and Bioprocess Engineering**

-   This scrape turned out quite well, ther was not offsetting between titles and links.
+   This scrape turned out quite well, there was no offsetting between titles and links.
 Article Link corresponds to Article Title.